Let me guess…

 In his book Steal Like an Artist (affiliate link), Austin Kleon describes his digital and his analogue desk.
 The analogue desk is where his work is born.
 The digital desk is for editing and publishing.

 Come on.
 Shut down your computer.
 Get a pen and paper.
 Or pencils, markers, and index cards.
 Try free writing.
-Get the feeling that you’re making something.
+When you free write, you get the feeling that you’re making something.
 It will inspire you.

 Technique #15.
 Browse Your Photo Albums